GitLab FI

 Mozilla Firefox

-and add valuefi.muni.cz
+and add the valuefi.muni.cz

 .Chromium

-Launch the browser with the parameter--auth-server-whitelist=*.fi.muni.cz
+Run the browser with the parameter--auth-server-whitelist=*.fi.muni.cz

 .

-- basics of use (project creation, samples)
+- basics of use (creating a project, demos)

 - project access control